brianzhouzc/RocketBot/README.md

 * *email@gmail.com* - for Google account.
 No need for when using PTC.

 ## Password
 * *password* - for Google account.
 No need for when using PTC.
+If you are using Google 2 factor authentication, generate an app password (https://security.google.com/settings/security/apppasswords) and use this instead of your normal Google password.

 ## GoogleRefreshToken
 * *token* - for Google account.
 No need for wen using PTC.
 (Obsolete)